Categories of quantum liquids II: Orthogonal higher categories

 \begin{defn} A {\em unitary (resp. orthogonal) modular tensor $n$-category}, $n$UMTC (resp. $n$OMTC) for short, is a nondegenerate unitary (resp. orthogonal) braided fusion $n$-category. \end{defn}

 \begin{rem} Let $\CA$ be an $n$OMTC.
 The orthogonal symmetric monoidal equivalence $\dagger:n\Hilb\to n\Hilb$ induced by the complex conjugation $\dagger:\C\to\C$ induces an anti-$\C$-linear orthogonal braided monoidal equivalence $\tau:\CA^\C\to\CA^\C$.
 In the special case where $n=1$, this implies that the central charge of the UMTC $\CA^\C$ is divided by 4.
-One can show that a UMTC $\CB$ admits a real form if only if there is an anti-$\C$-linear orthogonal braided monoidal equivalence $\tau:\CB\to\CB$ such that $\tau^2\simeq\Id_\CB$.
+According to Remark \ref{rem:real-form}, a UMTC $\CB$ admits a real form if and only if there is an anti-$\C$-linear orthogonal braided monoidal equivalence $\tau:\CB\to\CB$ such that $\tau^2\simeq\Id_\CB$.
 Using this criterion and the results from \cite{ACRW16,GNN09}, one verifies that the $so(p)_2$ UMTC for prime $p\equiv1\pmod4$ admits real forms.
 Details will be given in a forthcoming paper \cite{WZ22}.
 We also remark that the $so(8)_1$ UMTC\footnote{The $so(8)_1$ UMTC is a modular extension of $\sRep\Z_2^f$ of central charge 4.} has an obvious real form. \end{rem}

 \begin{exam} There are two real forms of the unitary symmetric fusion 1-category $\Rep\Z_2$: one is $\Rep(\Z_2\times\Z_2^T) \simeq \Rep_\R\Z_2$ and the other is $\Rep\Z_4^T$ where $\Z_4^T$ denotes the group $\Z_4$ equipped with the nontrivial homomorphism onto $\Z_2^T$.
 Indeed, $\Rep\Z_4^T$ has the form $\Hilb_\R\oplus\Hilb_\BH$ hence consists of two simple objects $\one$ and $e$ obeying the fusion rule $e\otimes e=\one\oplus\one\oplus\one\oplus\one$.